 Find a niche and specialise

 It’s definitely better to have a niche so instead of thinking about what people might want and then offering those services, identify what you’re good at, what you like doing and what you want to keep doing – then find people who need those services.

-Your niche might be your services, the types of people you work with, the industry you serve or combination of all those things.
+Your niche might be your services, the types of people you work with, the industry you serve or a combination of things.

 If you have a niche then you become the go-to person in that area (either physical location area, skill set industry or subject area) and you’ll get enquiries that match your chosen field.
 Your niche is usually what you did for a living before you went freelance – go for the low-hanging fruit!

 There’s no point in leaving your job to become a Virtual Assistant if you end up taking on work you don’t like and, although you need to bring home the bacon, doing enjoyable work should be a priority.

 Decide what to charge

 You’ll need to decide on your rates.
 You could charge by the hour, by the project, or have retainer rates – but it’s usually a combination of all of them.
 I was slightly more expensive than some other VAs but my website clearly outlined that I specialised in specific, niche areas and this was why I was worth the money.

 Your rates will, therefore, vary depending on your level of expertise, your client base and your industry.
 It’s much harder to raise your fees than it is to lower them and you shouldn’t undervalue your skills.

 Women often undersell themselves, but you’re a valuable resource and people who understand that will happily pay for (and appreciate) your expert help.

-You’ll also learn that anyone that baulks at your rates is someone you should be extremely wary of working with.
+You’ll also learn that people who baulk at your rates are people you should be extremely wary of working with.

 Market your socks off